Baljit84/data-/README.md

+The fine tuned networks for object detection and classification have been uploaded.
+These can be used for testing purposes.

 ## Fused Net

 Fused feature can be Computed by providing optical flow features and RGB data to the following net